trpc/trpc/www/docs/further/further-reading.md

 - Easy HTTP caching of queries as requests are made with `GET` rather than `POST` _(Blitz.js is planning on adding support for this too)_
 - Query batching out-of-the-box
 - Works great with React Native
-- Not tied to React or the Next.js runtime
+- Not tied to React or Blitz' fork of Next.js
-- Can be added to existing brownfield projects and adopted incrementally
+- Can be added to existing brownfield projects and adopted incrementally, regardless of stack
 - WebSockets transport
 - Subscription support
 - Zero-conf SSR with `ssr: true` in `_app.tsx` does a prepass of all `useQuery` on the server